rdlauer/articles/platform/first-vs-app-nativescript/part3.md

 ![sql server table](part-3-table.png)

 We're then going to manually populate this table with a handful of quotes from some of Bill's most popular movies.
-If you want, you can [download the Excel source file](part-3-bill-quotes.xls) and, inside SSMS, right-click on your database, go to **Tasks** --> **Import Data** to import this data from Excel.
+If you want, you can [download the Excel source file](part-3-bill-quotes.xls) and, inside SSMS, right-click on your database, go to **Tasks** --> **Import Data**, and import the data from Excel.

 ## Why ASP.NET Web API?